flipchan/LayerProx/README.md

 **Provides strong end to end encryption with scrypt and PGP**

 ##Whats is uniq with layerprox?
-a normal obfusciation system makes the data look like random http data this projects makes it look like the packages are goin to facebook, ebay etc This project makes the packages look like user a visit site b. but user a is really visits site c By doing this we bypass deep package inspection systems(the data just looks like regular traffic) and the encryption protects against deep package injection
+a normal obfusciation system makes the data look like random http data. this projects makes it look like the packages are goin to facebook, ebay etc.
+This project makes the packages look like user a visit site b. but user a is really visits site c By doing this we bypass deep package inspection systems(the data just looks like regular traffic) and the encryption protects against deep package injection

+encryption: pgp + aes-ctr + hmac

+each user has its uniq keys for the crypto with a expire date to help improve security

 Currently works on/with:
 -----------------------